mph-/lcapy/doc/schematics.rst

 Customisation
 =============

 Circuitikz commands (indeed any TikZ/PGF macros) can be embedded in a netlist.
-Here's an example that embeds a circuitikz command to change the inductor style:
+Here's an example that embeds a Circuitikz command to change the inductor style:

 .. literalinclude:: examples/schematics/L1.sch